Genusbiz/docs/users/analyze-report-and-discover/analysis/visualizations.md

 You have the possibility to lock/unlock and clear the selection for each category data source by clicking on the corresponding icons upon hovering.

+## Sunburst chart
+A *Sunburst chart* presents multiple categories and single value in a multilayer chart.
+Each category added represents a new layer of depth in the chart and the size of a slice is determined by the value.
+It is used to represent hierarchical data.

+Supports selection

 ## Speedometer gauge
 A *speedometer gauge* displays a value in a speedometer gauge.
 The first value is the value to be displayed.